 BNP Paribas Fortis NV/SA transfers monthly interest and principal repayments on the securitised loans to both Bass Master Issuer NV/SA and Esmée Master Issuer NV/SA.
 To the extent permitted under the provisions of the programme, the two SPVs use the capital receipts to purchase new loans from BNP Paribas Fortis NV/SA.
-The interest payments which Esmée Master Issuer NV/SA receive are hedged on a quarterly basis against the interest payable on the issued bonds.
+The interest payments which the two SPVs receive are hedged on a quarterly basis against the interest payable on the issued bonds.

-Additional information on the structure of Bass and Esmée can be found on the BNP Paribas Fortis' website: www.bnpparibasfortis.com/investors/securitization.
+Additional information on the structure of Bass and Esmée can be found on the BNP Paribas Fortis' website: www.bnpparibasfortis.com/investors/securitisation.